frvillegas/frvillegas.github.io/content/cooking/scoplit-pesto.md

-Another, delicate and interesting herb I bought at the market (grazie [Matteo](https://www.ortofelicebio.com/)!) is *erba stella* (*Plantago coronopus* in Latin, *minutina* or *Buckshorn Plantain* in English).
+Another, delicate and interesting herb I bought at the market (grazie [Matteo](https://www.ortofelicebio.com/)!) is *erba stella* (*Plantago coronopus* in Latin, *minutina* or *buckshorn Plantain* in English).

 {{< figure src="/images/erba-stella.jpg" >}}
 {{< figure src="/images/440px-Plantago_coronopus_Sturm64.jpg" >}}

-Both scoplit and minutina are native to Europe, northern Africa and parts of Asia, though it has been introduced in many other areas.
+Both scoplit and minutina are native to Europe, northern Africa and parts of Asia, though they have been introduced in many other areas.

 Looking at the photos of these plants in the wild I will admit that not that long ago I would have never imagined eating them (*del baldío